MATHEMATICAL FINANCE mod.1

 Assessment methods and criteria

-Assessment of the achievement of learning outcomes shall be mainly through written tests, in the form of open questions and exercises aimed at testing the ability relating to the application of knowledge, the independence of judgment and the ability to communicate with technical language appropriately.
+Assessment of the achievement of learning outcomes is conducted mainly through tests, in the form of questions and exercises aimed at testing the ability relating to the application of knowledge, the independence of judgment and the ability to communicate with technical language appropriately.

-The verification can be integrated by means of the implementation (possibly in groups) of a Matlab program in order to check the ability to solve operational problems.
+The verification is integrated by means of the implementation (possibly in groups) of a Matlab program in order to check the ability to solve operational problems.